ankarn/ankarn.github.io/index.md

 2. SPADes

-I can start with that command line, -o output, -t numer of threads
+You can start with that command line, -o output, -t numer of threads
 `spades -k 21,33,55,77,99,127 --only-assembler -o -1 -2 -t 4 `

 3. MIRA